fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) |  [Back to BundlePublicationInfo](#bundlepublicationinfo)

 #### BundlePublicationYear
 **Description:** &#x1F4A5; BundlePublicationYear contains the year of publication in the form YYYY conforming to ISO 8601.
 The default value is the ingest date into the repository unless an embargo has been set for the resource.
-In that case the end year of the embargo is taken as the year of publication.
+In that case, the end year of the embargo is taken as the year of publication.
 For legacy data, the  value of BundlePublicationDate can be set to a point before the ingest.
 The value of this field should be used to generate a bibliographical citation reference for the resource.

 	Discovery:					searchable, browsing facet
 	Display:					page